AllanWylie/Running-Bear/README.md

 2    WR_Hul_Ket  # Integer for reach and riverbed conductance parameter name 3    WR_Ket_Gim  # Integer for reach and riverbed conductance parameter name

-RIVELEV reads a MODFLOW river file looking for river cellsanomalously higher than its neighbors.
-It then lowers the elevation of theoffending cell to the elevation of its highest neighbor.
-There is an option toenter a tolerance, if the nominated tolerance is 0, then cell i,j can not beany higher than any of it’s neighbors.
+RIVELEV reads a MODFLOW river file looking for river cells anomalously higher than its neighbors.
+It then lowers the elevation of the offending cell to the elevation of its highest neighbor.
+There is an option to enter a tolerance, if the nominated tolerance is 0, then cell i,j can not be any higher than any of it’s neighbors.

 RIVSTAGE makes a transient MODFLOW river file from a steady state river file, an integer array, and a reach list file.
 The reach list file